Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 - Baskerville, R., Myers, M. D., & Yoo, Y. (2020).
 Digital First: The Ontological Reversal and New Challenges for IS Research.
 MIS Quarterly, 44(2), 509-523.

 - Berente, N., Seidel, S., & Safadi, H. (2019).
 Research commentary—data-driven computationally intensive theory development.
-Information systems research, 30(1), 50-64.
+Information Systems Research, 30(1), 50-64.

 - Cusumano, M. A., Gawer, A., & Yoffie, D. B. (2019).
 The business of platforms: Strategy in the age of digital competition, innovation, and power (pp. 1-309).
 New York: Harper Business.